Lombiq/NuGet-Publishing-GitHub-Actions/Readme.md

 ### Reference validation

-To ensure that when changing actions or workflows their references to other actions/workflows are up-to-date (i.e. instead of `@renovate/all-updates` they reference each other with `@current-branch`) the [Validate GitHub Actions Refs workflow](https://github.com/Lombiq/GitHub-Actions/blob/dev/.github/workflows/validate-this-gha-refs.yml) will fail if references are incorrect.
+To ensure that when changing actions or workflows their references to other actions/workflows are up-to-date (i.e. instead of `@dev` they reference each other with `@current-branch`) the [Validate GitHub Actions Refs workflow](https://github.com/Lombiq/GitHub-Actions/blob/dev/.github/workflows/validate-this-gha-refs.yml) will fail if references are incorrect.
 This is the case also if after a pull request approve that references don't point to the target branch; before merging, that should be fixed, otherwise merging via the merge queue will fail.

 ### Versioning, Tags and Releases